jimrazmus/dupe2bucket/README.md

 ## Usage

 Copy all logs from all instances to YourBucket.
-Note that successive runs will only copy logs that have been written to since the last run.

     dupe2bucket -bucket=YourBucket